-The following sensitivity needs to be observed in seating arrangements for one-on-one arrangements, and small or large events:
+The following sensitivity needs to be observed in seating arrangements for interview purposes or hosting official functions:

 The rules for some Buddhist monks and nuns do not allow them to be alone with the opposite sex.
 Lay Buddhists of both genders have no such requirements.